Jacqueline Durran

 Jacqueline Durran (born January 1966) is a British costume designer.
 She has received numerous accolades, including two Academy Awards, three BAFTA Film Awards, a BAFTA Television Award, and two Costume Designers Guild Awards.

-Durran is best known for her collaborations with directors Mike Leigh, Joe Wright, and Greta Gerwig.
+Durran frequently collaborated with directors Mike Leigh, Joe Wright, and Greta Gerwig.
 She has received nine nominations for the Academy Award for Best Costume Design and has won twice for Anna Karenina (2012) and Little Women (2019).
 She has also been nominated for the BAFTA Award for Best Costume Design 11 times and had three wins for Vera Drake (2004), Anna Karenina, and Little Women.

 Early life

 Durran grew up in London and studied at the Royal College of Art.
 Prior to becoming a costume designer, she worked selling vintage clothes at Camden Market and Portobello Road market, before getting a job with Angels Costumes.